oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ## Task 7: Data Masking- Generate and Execute Masking Script

 ### Objective
-- **Generate the masking script** for the previously created Masking Definition, *`EMPLOYEE_DATA_MASK`*.
+- **Generate the masking script** for the previously created Masking Definition, *`Employee_Data_Mask`*.
 If needed, you can also export the script and perform bulk operations for future use.
 - **Update the Named Credential** required to run the masking job.
 Then, **execute the generated Masking Script** to complete the masking job on the sensitive data.

 ### Steps